mathiasertl/django-ca/docs/source/docker.rst

 * Certificate revocation using CRLs and OCSP.
 * (Optional) ACMEv2 support (= get certificates using certbot).

-TLS support for the admin interface is just a standard TLS setup for nginx, so this setup is left as an excercise to the reader.
+TLS support for the admin interface is just a standard TLS setup for NGINX, so this setup is left as an exercise to the reader.

 .. include:: include/guide_requirements.rst